 - It is obvious that if we look into the eyes of someone, it may intimidate the other person and can turn a pleasant meeting into a fight.
 So you don’t have to keep looking in the person’s eyes regularly, you can move your eyes while thinking of an answer.
 This shows that you are natural.

 - Your blink rate of eyes should be normal.
-Faster blink rates shows nervousness and slower blink rates shows you are enforcing your eyes into other person’s eyes.
+Faster blink rates show nervousness and slower blink rates show you are enforcing your eyes into other person’s eyes.

-- What you have to do is to look at the forehead of the interviewer or in-between the two eyebrows; this will make him feel that you are looking in his eyes.
+- What you have to do is to look at the forehead of the interviewer or in between the two eyebrows; this will make him feel that you are looking into his eyes.

-To crack the SSB interview, You can join our SSB interview live classes batch and we recommend you to Enroll SSB INTERVIEW ONLINE COURSE.
+To crack the SSB Interview and join the Indian Armed Forces as an Officer, You can join our SSB interview live classes batch and we recommend you to Enroll SSB INTERVIEW ONLINE COURSE.
 Trusted by thousands of defence aspirants.